4xmen/x-mega-menu/README.md

 * Dark
 * Red
 * Blue
+* gray
+* customizable theme as you want

 ## Report Some Bugs
 Find a Bug?
 Please, [create an issue](https://github.com/4xmen/x-mega-menu/issues) and we'll fix it together for a better template.